Miami Florida, USA Travel Guide

 Limited within Miami; TrustedHousesitters for unique stays or Everglades National Park for nature camping.

-Miami's diverse neighborhoods each hold a distinct character and appeal for your stay.
+Miami's diverse neighborhoods each have a distinct character and appeal for your stay.

 South Beach: Close to the shore, Art Deco, Lincoln Road.
 Good bus service.
 Downtown/Brickell: Excellent Metrorail/Metromover, museums, PortMiami.
 Wynwood/Little Havana: Best explored on foot, needs ride-share for other areas.